Abhishek676062/MoviXpert/README.md

-# TMDB Movie Recommendation System
+# MoviXpert - Your AI-Powered Movie Recommendation

 Welcome to the TMDB Movie Recommendation System!
 This project aims to provide you with personalized movie recommendations based on your preferences and movie-watching history.
 Whether you're a cinephile looking for hidden gems or a casual moviegoer seeking entertainment, our recommendation system is here to help you discover new and exciting films.